 The DRIVE range can be selected when towing.
-However, if frequent shifting occurs while in DRIVE, select the "3" range (for a four-speed automatic) or select a lower gear (using the AutoStick® feature, for a six-speed).
+However, if frequent shifting occurs, select a lower gear using the AutoStick® shift control.

-NOTE: Using lower gear range while operating the vehicle under heavy operating conditions, will improve performance and extend transmission life by reducing excessive shifting and heat build-up.
+NOTE: Using a lower gear while operating the vehicle under heavy operating conditions, will improve performance and extend transmission life by reducing excessive shifting and heat build-up.
 This action will also provide better engine braking.